vamsi-bhavani/vb-aws-course/6. AWS Auto Scaling Group(ASG)/README.md

 - An AWS Launch Configuration is a template containing essential information required to launch instances in your AWS Auto Scaling Group.
 - It includes details such as the instance type, AMI ID, security groups, and other launch parameters.

-#### Example Scenario:

-**Web Application Scaling During Peak Hours**

-Let's say you have a web application that needs to handle a large number of user requests during peak hours.
-To ensure the application can manage the increased load, you want to create an AWS Auto Scaling Group with a Launch Configuration.

 ### Benefits of a Launch Configuration

 1. **Standardization**: